farhannorth/ignite/README.md

 * Run ./scripts/build.sh to test

 ##### Development Settings
-* The `./web/sites/example.mcdev/settings.local.php` contains settings for customizing the development enviro`nment.
+* The `./web/sites/example.mcdev/settings.local.php` contains settings for customizing the development environment.
 This disables Drupal's built in caching and additionally activates sites/development.services.yml for further customizing the development environment.
 * Visit: https://www.drupal.org/node/2598914 for more details on disabling caching for local development.

 ##### Drush commands you should know